puppetlabs/puppet-docs/source/facter/3.5/custom_facts.md

 [Facter 3.0.2 release notes]: /facter/3.0/release_notes.html#facter--p-restored
 [Plugins in Modules]: /guides/plugins_in_modules.html

-## Custom facts

-Extend Facter by writing your own custom facts to provide information to Puppet.
+You can add custom facts by writing snippets of Ruby code on the Puppet master.
+Puppet then uses [Plugins in Modules][] to distribute the facts to the client.

 ## Adding custom facts to Facter

 Sometimes you need to be able to write conditional expressions based on site-specific data that just isn't available via Facter, or perhaps you'd like to include it in a template.

 Since you can't include arbitrary Ruby code in your manifests, the best solution is to add a new fact to Facter.
 These additional facts can then be distributed to Puppet clients and are available for use in manifests and templates, just like any other fact would be.

 > **Note:** Facter 3.0 removed the Ruby implementations of some features and replaced them with a [custom facts API](https://github.com/puppetlabs/facter/blob/master/Extensibility.md#custom-facts-compatibility).
-Any custom fact that requires one of the Ruby files previously stored in `lib/facter/util` will fail with an error.
+Any custom fact that requires one of the Ruby files previously stored in `lib/facter/util` fails with an error.
 For more information, see the [Facter 3.0 release notes](../3.0/release_notes.html).

-## The concept

-You can add new facts by writing snippets of Ruby code on the Puppet master.
-Puppet then uses [Plugins in Modules][] to distribute the facts to the client.

 ## Loading custom facts

-Facter offers a few methods of loading facts:
+Facter offers multiple methods of loading facts:

 * `$LOAD\_PATH`, or the Ruby library load path
-* The `--custom-dir` command line option.
+* The `--custom-dir` command line option
 * The environment variable 'FACTERLIB'

-You can use these methods of loading facts to do things like test files locally before distributing them, or you can arrange to have a specific set of facts available on certain machines.
+You can use these methods to do things like test files locally before distributing them, or you can arrange to have a specific set of facts available on certain machines.

 ### Using the Ruby load path

-Facter searches all directories in the Ruby $LOAD\_PATH variable for subdirectories named 'facter', and loads all Ruby files in those directories.
+Facter searches all directories in the Ruby `$LOAD_PATH` variable for subdirectories named 'facter', and loads all Ruby files in those directories.
-If you had some directory in your $LOAD\_PATH like `~/lib/ruby`, set up like
+If you had some directory in your `$LOAD_PATH` like `~/lib/ruby`, set up like
 this:

     #~/lib/ruby